 Glasgow does share some similarities with Edinburgh, such as the medieval, gothic architecture that makes Edinburgh such a joy to explore.
 But Glasgow also bears some resemblance to cities in the US.
 To us, in some parts of Glasgow, it felt like we were walking through Baltimore or Pittsburgh.

 In fact, Glasgow is frequently used as the filming location for some US movies and TV shows.
 George Square doubled as Philadelphia for the movie World War Z starring Brad Pitt and the city center was used in the filming of the movie Fast & Furious 6.

 There are tons of options to fill your time while in Glasgow.
 Museums to visit, parks to explore, and art galleries to tour.
 We did none of that.
 While in Glasgow, the four of us needed a break from sightseeing.
 We had no desire to visit museums, even if they were great museums.
 Instead, we took Tyler and Kara one hour north for some pure fun at Loch Lomond and then spent the afternoon pub hopping in Glasgow.
 We even met up with friends we made while on our around the world trip.

 We arrived in Glasgow on a Friday night, after a long but amazing day driving down from the Highlands of Scotland.
-After checking into our hotel, the Premier Inn City Centre Glasgow, ate dinner at Sarti, and then crashed for the night.
+After checking into our hotel, the Premier Inn City Centre Glasgow, we ate dinner at Sarti and then crashed for the night.

 TreeZone Aerial Adventure Course, Loch Lomond